Winter Activities in Glenwood Springs: From Outdoor Powder Plays To Indoor Entertainment

 No one does cozy winter better than Glenwood Springs.
 With two hot springs and a vapor cave, visitors can stay toasty even on the coldest winter days.
 Iron Mountain Hot Springs and Glenwood Hot Springs Resort, both offer superheated, geothermal water that soothes and relaxes.
 An alternative to soaking, the Yampah Vapor Caves features mineral-infused geothermal steam in a rare underground cave setting.

 A spa treatment is another option to chase away the winter chills.
-Home to deeply rooted wellness traditions, Glenwood Springs boasts numerous day spas, many offering treatments that increase body temperature.
+Home to deeply rooted wellness traditions, Glenwood Springs boasts several day spas, some offering treatments that increase body temperature.
 Warm up with feel-good body polishes, heated mud wraps and hot stone massages.

 Some of the best wintertime activities, heat you up from the inside.
 For lots of laughs, catch the new Holiday Show at the Glenwood Vaudeville Revue which runs through Jan.
 4. The cast of talented, professional actors keeps audiences in stitches with skits, jokes, high energy dance numbers, and performs at least one serious song that spotlights the cast’s extraordinary vocal talents.